British Army mess dress: Honourable Artillery Company

 For officers, a royal blue "cut-away" cavalry style mess jacket is worn with a scarlet stand collar (featuring the regimental badge), with gold piping that runs along the bottom of the collar and also runs down the front and bottom of the mess jacket.
 The mess jacket also features gold shoulder cords, and scarlet cuffs which have gold piping that terminates in an Austrian knot.
 A scarlet waistcoat is worn which buttons to the neck and is fastened by gold buttons and has gold piping.
 The version worn by male NCOs is identical but has thinner shoulder cords, thinner gold piping on the cuffs, waistcoat and stand collar, and no buttons on the mess jacket or waistcoat (instead being fastened by 'hook and eye' fastenings).

 General Service Corps

 A single-breasted scarlet mess jacket without buttons, with a brown shawl collar featuring the corps badge on both lapels, brown shoulder straps and brown cuffs.
 A brown waistcoat with four gold buttons is also worn.

+Women’s Royal Army Corps (Defunct)

+An off-white, short-sleeved evening gown covered in gold floral embroidery chasing over white matching appliqué.
+Worn with a kind of dark green sash.
+This sash was worn so that most of the fabric flowed in a trimmed rectangle behind the woman, with a short diamond-shaped portion immediately before the epaulette, which was of the same green fabric and displayed rank insignia as on a normal uniform.
+The ‘sash’ was not a continuous loop but rather a strip of fabric.